parttimehacker/diyha-oled/README.md

 - DJANGOWEBSERVERis the host name or IP address of RESTful API web server.
 I use django infrastructure
 ### Raspbian systemd Service
 First edit the **clock systemd service** and replace the MQTT broker and room values with their host names or IP addresse.
 A systemd install script will move files and enable the applicaiton via **systemctl** commands.
-- Run the script and provide the application name **admin** to setup systemd (the script uses a file name argument to create the service).
+- Run the script and provide the application name **oled** to setup systemd (the script uses a file name argument to create the service).
 ```
 vi oled.service
 ./systemd_script.sh oled